Gilbert Dionne

-Gilbert Dionne (born September 19, 1970) is a Canadian former professional ice hockey left winger who played six seasons in the National Hockey League from 1990–91 until 1995–96.
+Gilbert Dionne (born September 19, 1970) is a Canadian former professional ice hockey left winger who played six seasons in the National Hockey League (NHL) from 1990–91 until 1995–96.
 He is the younger brother of Hockey Hall of Famer Marcel Dionne, who is nineteen years his senior.

 Early life

 Dionne was born on September 19, 1970, in Drummondville, Quebec, as the youngest child of Gilbert Sr. and Laurette Dionne.
 Given the 19-year age gap between Dionne and his eldest brother Marcel, they did not grow up together and rarely saw each other.
 As a youth, he described Marcel as "my great brother that I never see."

 Career

 Junior

 As a youth, Dionne played in the 1982 and 1983 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Drummondville.
 Due to his eldest brothers stardom, Dionne was often unfairly treated by coaches, opposing players, and fans.
 After experiencing a growth spurt at 15, Dionne left Quebec for Niagara Falls, Ontario.
 He left on Marcel's suggestion that he learn English and to further separate himself from his brothers reputation.
 After failing to make the Junior-A squad, Dionne was assigned to the Junior-B Niagara Falls Canucks.
 However, his skating was still a concern and he spent a year playing midget hockey before joining the Canucks.
 While living in Niagara Falls, Dionne attended École secondaire Confédération and learned English from his teammates.
 To further separate himself from his brother, Dionne did not tell anyone about his familal connections in his first year with the Canucks.

 Following his rookie season, Dionne was drafted in the 19th round, 253rd pick overall, by the Kitchener Rangers in the 1987 Ontario Hockey League (OHL) Draft.
 Part of the reason for his late pick was that the Rangers expected Dionne to return to Montreal.
 In his second year with the Canucks, Dionne ranked ninth in the league with 36 goals and 84 points through 38 games.